fbpx

 Remind Me.

-I love using the words “remind me” because it’s a phrase that can be used all year to review expectations.
+And finally,”remind me”.
+The phrase “remind me” will quickly become your favorite because it’s one that can be used all year to review expectations.
 Not only does it eliminate nagging, but kids LOVE to help adults remember things!

 It might sound like this: